bethinkpl/www-klasa-io/README.md

 # KLASA.io

 Repository for the klasa.io website.
 [KLASA](https://klasa.io) is a revolutionary platform for fully supported, active and self‑paced e‑learning.
+Hosted @ Netlify.

 ## 🧞 Commands